How to Choose a Mattress

 You’ll want to look for a mattress that pushes back when you apply pressure (but not too much).
 Different mattresses will offer better pressure relief for different body types – so if you’re lighter weight, you won’t need as much pushback, but if you’re a heavier weight, you’ll want to make sure the mattress is proving proper support and you’re not sinking in too much.

 Edge support is what prevents you from rolling off the mattress in the middle of the night.
 Innerspring mattresses usually have a separate support layer around the edges that help keep you on it, while foam mattresses typically don’t have a separate edge layer.
-However, it’s also harder to “roll off” of a foam mattress.
+However, it’s also harder to “roll off” a foam mattress.

 This factor is important if you’re a particularly restless sleeper (or have a history of falling off beds…), or if you use the end of your bed to put your socks and shoes on in the morning.

 You should also try to give your mattress at least 30 days to “break it in” and see if it’s right for you before you kick it to the curb.
 (Although we don’t recommend actually kicking it to the curb if you want a refund.)
 For reference, most online mattress companies offer a trial period of 100 nights or more.

 Most of our favorite mattresses ship free and fast, but you should also pay attention to how it ships.
 If you live in a small or walk-up apartment, then mattresses that ship condensed in a box might be more convenient than mattresses that ship full size.